 – If you first state the frame, you state it with full conviction and certitude

 – If you are answering to someone else’s frame, you reject it with conviction

 – If you are issuing tasks or orders, you do it with direct language, and the nonverbals say “do it quickly and without arguing”

 – If you engage in a battle of frames, you keep denying others’ frames while you seek to impose yours

 This frame control technique is the most dominant.
 And it’s something that Trump does quite often (of course).

-See here one example of the “deny and insist” technique:
+See here one example of frame imposing, you might call this the “deny and insist” technique:

 Trump: Even though he said “no collusion”